-1. On an application for assistance dated acknowledged his duties and responsibilities including the duty to report changes of employment status and increases of earned income.
+1. On an application for assistance dated 2012, Respondent acknowledged her duties and responsibilities including the duty to report all household income.
 Respondent did not have an apparent physical or mental impairment that would limit the understanding or ability to fulfill this requirement.
-Exhibit A, pp 11-21.
+Exhibit A, pp 12-32.